Go Back

 NIPT

 NIPT stands for Non-Invasive Prenatal Testing.
 It refers to a prenatal screening blood test we offer to evaluate some of your baby’s chromosomes when you are at least 10 weeks pregnant.
-NIPT has become the gold standard in prenatal chromosomal screening, and is likely to be covered by your insurance.
+It’s also the test that can tell you the baby’s sex ahead of the 20 week anatomy ultrasound, if you would like to know it.

 How does this test work?